As Jade moved forward, the ice looked ready to attack!

 In arriving at the South Pole at age 16, Jade became:

-the youngest person to ski coast-to-South Pole unsupported and unassisted
+the youngest person to ski to the South Pole without outside help

-the first woman—and part of the first all‑Australian team— to set a new route from the coast to the South Pole
+the first woman to set a new route to the South Pole

 the youngest person to ski to both the North and South poles